-Both Bitcoin (BTC) and Ethereum (ETH) have been on a roller coaster ride for the year 2021.
-Although the current Bitcoin price is lower than its ATH for 2021, it has still grown by 300% in the entire year.
-The growth rate for Ethereum has also been marvellous with a rise in prices by 900% despite the massive downturn both these top cryptos have suffered.
+Both Bitcoin (BTC) and Ethereum (ETH) have been on a roller coaster ride for the year 2023.
+Although the current Bitcoin price is lower than its ATH for 2022, it has still grown by 30% in the entire year.
+The growth rate for Ethereum has also been marvelous with a rise in prices by 55% despite the massive downturn both these top cryptos have suffered.

 Bitcoin is the OG (original gangster) of the crypto space.
 It is also the most recognized crypto of the lot.
 Bitcoin, being the leader in this space has more than 15000 companies accepting it as a mode payment.
 Many experts even consider Bitcoin as a deflationary currency, which means that the value of this asset shall only increase over the span of time.
 This gives Bitcoin an advantage over fiat currencies that are subject to inflation though note crypto assets are highly volatile.

 Ethereum on the other hand is the second in a row to Bitcoin both in terms of technological revolution and market cap.
 Ethereum blockchain has its own native token called Ether (ETH).
 There are a variety of projects that can be hosted on Ethereum using its ERC-20 standard.
-Decentralised finance (DeFi) and non-fungible tokens (NFTs) also use Ethereum blockchain as their platform.
+Decentralized finance (DeFi) and non-fungible tokens (NFTs) also use Ethereum blockchain as their platform.
 It lets developers across the globe create and run their own blockchain applications.
 Various ERC-20 tokens such as MATIC, DOT, etc have been creating history in the blockchain space.

-Both Bitcoin and Ethereum have their own advantages.
+Both of these cryptos have their own advantages.
 It is completely on the investor’s preference and risk appetite to invest in these cryptos.
 We always recommend DYOR (do your own research) before investing in any crypto as they are all subjected to market risks.
-If you are wondering how to invest in Bitcoin or how to buy Ethereum in India, we have got you covered.

 Investing in crypto is super simple, safe, and secured with CoinDCX app.
 It doesn’t matter whether you want to buy bitcoin or wish to trade ethereum price today, we have got you covered.